Winchester

 Toilets: There are no public toilets.

-Public Transport: Stagecoach route 67 between Winchester and Petersfield stops at the top of Mill Lane in Abbots Worthy from where you can catch join the walk at Abbots Worthy Mill in section 4 of this walk.
+Public Transport: Stagecoach route 67 between Winchester and Petersfield stops at the top of Mill Lane in Abbots Worthy from where you can join the walk at Abbots Worthy Mill in step 4 of this walk.

 Parking: There is a limited amount of roadside parking in the village on Easton Lane opposite The Cricketers.
 If no spaces are available, try parking further north along Easton Lane at the point where the river crosses under the road (Postcode: SO21 1EJ - W3W: ///digit.croaking.earphones)